vipulnaik/diet-exercise-health/events/2024/2024-06-19-flatulence.md

   (prior to jogging) as I usually do
 * Probably a little bit less than a full bowel movement in the morning, likely due to a little undersleep

+## Update on 2024-06-20

+I deliberately slept in about 20 minutes beyond when I felt like waking up (I felt like waking up around 6:40 AM, but slept in until 7 AM).
+I had a good and complete bowel movement and felt hopeful after the bowel movement that the flatulence issue would be gone today, if I did not go too heavy on kale, broccoli, and sauerkraut.